mverleg/pyjson_tricks/README.rst

 		"mydata": {
 			"dtype": "uint8",
 			"shape": [2, 5],
+			"Corder": true,
 			"__ndarray__": [[0, 1, 2, 3, 4], [5, 6, 7, 8, 9]]
 		}
 	}

 which will be converted back to a numpy array when using `json_tricks.loads`.
+Note that the memory order (`Corder`) is only stored in v3.1 and later and for arrays with at least 2 dimensions.

 As you've seen, this uses the magic key `__ndarray__`.
 Don't use `__ndarray__` as a dictionary key unless you're trying to make a numpy array (and know what you're doing).